Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.19  (BR)
+- "Governor Toggle" button and its "Option" button now match the interface standard

 2024.10.18  (BR)
 - Fixed some crashes occurring when interrupting massive ground attacks.
 - "Governor Toggle" and "Governor Options" are now true buttons